 As providers of a crucial service to Medicare beneficiaries and their physicians, we understand how difficult it can be to navigate the intricacies of the different programs.
 Our own Wellbox Call Center seeks to remedy this by signing up patients for eligible benefits as part of Chronic Care Management, as well as allowing practices to demonstrate value and receive increased reimbursements key to financial success.

 With over 10,000 baby boomers joining the Medicare population daily, programs like SHIP and CCM have never been more important.
-As healthcare progresses further down the road to value-based care, there must be equal attention paid to the assistance we give to our at-risk patients and their clinical caregivers– an endeavor which Wellbox supports in our efforts each day.
+As healthcare progresses further down the road to value-based care, there must be equal attention paid to the assistance we give to our at-risk patients and their clinical caregivers– an endeavor that Wellbox supports in our efforts each day.